Razzia (military): Raiders: the "ghazi"

-The ghāzī warrior dates back to at least Pre-Islamic Arabia, when he appears as anything from an ideological warrior, such as the forces under Al-Nu'man III ibn al-Mundhir, to mercenaries who specialise in plundering Byzantine, Sassanian, and Southern Arabian settlements.
+The ghāzī warrior dates back to at least Pre-Islamic Arabia, when he appears as anything from an ideological warrior, such as amongst the forces of Al-Nu'man III ibn al-Mundhir, to mercenaries who specialized in plundering Byzantine, Sassanian, and Southern Arabian settlements.

 Following the Islamic Conquest of Persia, Bedouin razzia tactics were copied by the Persians.
-Subsequently, as many as 20,000 ghazi took part in the Indian campaigns of Mahmud of Gazni.
+Subsequently, as many as 20,000 ghāzī took part in the Indian campaigns of Mahmud of Gazni.